How much will college cost?

 Your contributions will always be yours, and you do not need to be a resident of Wisconsin to open, contribute to or use an Edvest 529 account.
 Your Edvest 529 account can also be used for a range of qualified expenses in state, out of state and abroad.
 If you move to another state, you can keep your money invested and continue making contributions to your Edvest 529 account—no problem!

 No. Your Edvest 529 funds can be used at any accredited university in the country—and even some abroad.
 This includes public and private colleges and universities, apprenticeships, community colleges, graduate schools and professional schools.
-Up to $10,000 annually can be used toward K-12 tuition (per student).
+Up to $10,000 annually can be used toward K-12 qualified expenses (per student).
 In addition, your 529 can be used for student loan repayment up a $10,000 lifetime limit per individual.1 Review a list of qualifying expenses and the state tax treatment of withdrawals for these expenses in the Plan Description.

 Footnotes